lathonez/lathonez.github.io/_posts/2016-03-13-ionic-2-e2e-testing.markdown

 Running the tests
 -----------------

 As we hooked into our [package.json][package.json] above, we can run the tests with a simple `npm run e2e`.
-Don't forget to start the server first with `ionic serve`:

 ```
 x220:~/code/myApp$ npm run e2e